6

 • Archetypes: The Skeptic, The Guardian, The Trooper, The Devil's Advocate

-• Struggles: Prone to anxiety and self-doubt, difficulty trusting others, prone to worst-case scenario thinking
+• Struggles: Prone to anxiety and self-doubt, difficulty trusting people until they've been thoroughly tested, worst-case scenario thinking

-• Gifts: Highly attuned to potential risks, ability to create stability and security, loyal and supportive
+• Gifts: Highly attuned to potential risks, ability to create stability and security for their community, fiercely loyal and supportive

 The Loyalist's Worldview